Getting started

-If you want to include a private repository or a public one that you want to push to, you can link it to your Deepnote project.
-This allows you and all your project collaborators to git commands from the terminal without any additional authentication.
+If you want to include a private or public repository, you can add it to your Deepnote project.
+This allows you and all your project collaborators to sync files from GitHub without touching the terminal.

 - Sharing notebooks with access controls